-I was literally born into the outdoors way of life, my parents were Cub and Scout leaders along with their friends and my God parents.
+I was literally born into the outdoors way of life, my parents were Cub and Scout leaders along with their friends.
 I was taken on my first camp when I was about 6 weeks old.
 My Grandfather was also ex military and loved being able to take me into the great outdoors and teach me a variety of skills.

 Growing up I was always happiest when I was outdoors, building dens and shelters, climbing trees etc. At 12 years old I received a copy of Lofty Wiseman's SAS Survival handbook, and my passion for survival was born.

 Apart from Cubs and Scouts I was lucky to be sent on various activity holidays growing up.
 Throughout my career I have been lucky to have worked with and been trained by some of the very best in the business from the worlds of Survival and Bushcraft.
 I have worked all over the UK and beyond and have taught children and adults from all walks of life and all levels of both physical and mental abilities.